California HEEHRA Heat Pump Rebates Go Fully Waitlisted Statewide

 What's Still Available

 Contractors should reset customer expectations fast.
-The 25C federal tax credit is still live at up to $2,000 for qualifying heat pumps through 2032.
-Most California utilities still offer $1,000 to $3,000 per system under their own efficiency programs, separate from HEEHRA, and those funds generally renew each fiscal year.
+The 25C federal tax credit — worth up to $2,000 for qualifying heat pumps — was terminated for property placed in service after December 31, 2025 by P.L.
+119-21 (the One Big Beautiful Bill Act, enacted July 4, 2025).
+It had originally been scheduled to run through 2032.
+Customers who completed a qualifying install in 2025 can still claim it on their 2025 federal return, but it is no longer available for new 2026 installs.
+Most California utilities still offer their own efficiency rebates per system, separate from HEEHRA, though amounts vary by utility and those funds generally renew each fiscal year.
 SGIP for battery and heat pump water heater pairings has its own rules and budget.

 Pull your HEEHRA reservation list and triage it now.
 Any customer with a reservation older than 60 days needs a status check.
 If their reservation expires, there's no replacement funding on the other side.